MohaamadAlam/alam-demo/README.md

 # alam-demo
-This is my first Git Repository auther - alam khan
+This is my first Git Repository.
+Auther - alam khan